NicolasRuth/my_academic_website/content/en/authors/admin/_index.md

 - ECRs
 ---

-Nicolas Ruth is a music and media science scholar with a focus on music/media psychology and management.
+Nicolas Ruth is a music and media communication science scholar with a focus on music/media psychology and management.
+Since 2022 he is a professor for Digital Communication in the Music and Entertainment Industries.
 After studying Musicology and Popular Music and Media, he did his PhD on prosocial music.
-Ruth has conducted research on music reception on radio/TV, music and advertising, and streaming technologies using a wide range of methods such as experiments, surveys, content analyses, and interviews.
-His current research is on the development of musical abilities and personality in children.
+Ruth has conducted research on music reception on radio/TV, music and advertising, and the development of musical abilities and personality in children using a wide range of methods such as experiments, surveys, data science, content analyses, and interviews.
+His current research is on uses and effects of music streaming technologies.